 But that has to do with credits and government assistance, not tax brackets.

 The myth that you could take home more while earning less assumes that right at the borders between the different brackets, people can be either penalized for being slightly above the line or rewarded for being slightly below.
-That getting taxed at 15 percent on $37,450 is a better deal than getting taxed at 25 percent on $38,000.
+That getting taxed at 12% on $40,000 is a better deal than getting taxed at 22% on $45,000.

 But that just isn’t how tax brackets work.

-While people commonly talk about being in this or that tax bracket, that doesn’t mean that that percentage — whether 15 percent, 25 percent, or 39.6 percent— is applied to their entire income.
+While people commonly talk about being in this or that tax bracket, that doesn’t mean that that percentage — whether 12%, 24%, or 37% — is applied to their entire income.

 Rather, that’s their marginal tax rate.

-Marginal cost refers to the cost of producing one more of a certain item.
 Marginal taxes refer to the taxes applied to the very last dollar you earned in a given year.
 So your marginal tax rate is the tax rate applied to the last of your money, or the last of your dollars that exceeded a certain threshold.
-(If one were to visualize your income as a big mountain, then your marginal tax rate would apply only to the topmost part of it.)
+(If one were to visualize your income as a glacier, then your marginal tax rate would be the portion sticking out of the water.)

 You may recall Warren Buffet decrying certain tax laws that made his effective tax rate lower than his secretary’s, despite the fact that his marginal tax rate is undoubtedly higher than hers.
 This is due to lots of loopholes, and the way that capital gains are usually taxed at a considerably lower rate than some of the higher marginal tax brackets.
 (There’s also the “carried interest” thing that helps hedge fund managers pay a lower effective tax rate, but I worry I’m boring you enough as it is.)

 With married couples, and the marriage bonus and marriage penalty, tax brackets get a little wonkier, and the amount different spouses make can have an effect on their tax rates.
-Because of some quirks in the brackets for married couples, some people may pay more tax as spouses than they would have as singletons, and some people may pay less.
+But in 2023 and for the 2022 tax year, the singles bracket is exactly half of the joint couples’ bracket for everything below 37%.

-Couples where one partner earns considerably more than the other often get the marriage bonus, where income that would have been taxed at a higher rate is taxed at a lower one because of the larger brackets.
+Couples where one partner earns considerably more than the other often get the ‘marriage bonus’, where the income that would have been taxed at a higher rate for singles is taxed at a lower rate for spouses due to the disparity.